huggingface/blog/gemma.md

 - We used `bfloat16` because that’s the reference precision and how all evaluations were run.
 Running in `float16` may be faster on your hardware.
 - The model won’t respond unless the tokenized input starts with a `<bos>` token.
 That’s why we used `add_special_tokens=True` in the pipeline call.

-You can also automatically quantize the model loading it in 8-bit or even 4-bit mode.
+You can also automatically quantize the model, loading it in 8-bit or even 4-bit mode.
 4-bit loading takes about 9 GB of memory to run, making it compatible with a lot of consumer cards and all the GPUs in Google Colab.
 This is how you’d load the generation pipeline in 4-bit:

 ```jsx
 pipeline = pipeline(